DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 - Transfer from the airport to your hotel

-- Briefing at our office the night before the trekking departure
+- Briefing at our office the night before the trek

 - Transfer to and from your hotel for the trek